notaryproject/specifications/definitions-terms.md

 ## SBoM

 Represents a generic, non-project specific, reference to a Software Bill of Materials.
-Similar to the automotive industry which tracks the components that make up a vehicle.
-The SBoM may contain the list of packages used within the artifact, the compiler and version used to build the artifact and other relevant information.
+Similar to the automotive industry which tracks the components that make up a vehicle, the SBoM may contain the list of packages used within the artifact, the compiler and version used to build the artifact and other relevant information.
 Additional reference: [Software bill of materials][sbom]

 ## Subject